-Mid-block crossings can be warranted where a high number of pedestrians are known to cross the roadway and a signalized crossing is not located nearby.
-Mid-block crossings formalize locations where pedestrians desire to cross, help increase the likelihood of drivers yielding to crossing pedestrians and help make pedestrian crossing behavior more predictable.
+Marked crosswalks at uncontrolled approaches or mid-block locations can be warranted where a high number of pedestrians are known to cross the roadway and a signalized crossing is not located nearby.
+Marked crosswalks formalize locations where pedestrians desire to cross, help increase the likelihood of drivers yielding to crossing pedestrians and help make pedestrian crossing behavior more predictable.
 They increase the visibility of pedestrians crossing the roadway but must be placed in areas with adequate sight distance for vehicles to yield when pedestrians are present and for pedestrians to make the decision to cross the roadway.
-The Alaska Traffic Manual (ATM), Table 3B-101 provides a matrix to decide when a mid-block crossing is warranted based on vehicle volumes, the number of lanes, and roadway speed limit.
+The ATM, Table 3B-101 provides a matrix to decide when a location is a candidate for a marked crosswalk based on vehicle volumes, the number of lanes, and roadway speed limit.